Kinross Gold Corporation (KGC) – key numbers that make it a Strong Buy For Now

-Kinross Gold Corporation (NYSE: KGC) is -44.06% lower on its value in year-to-date trading and has touched a low of $3.00 and a high of $7.13 in the current 52-week trading range.
+Kinross Gold Corporation (NYSE: KGC) is -32.01% lower on its value in year-to-date trading and has touched a low of $3.00 and a high of $7.13 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KGC stock was last observed hovering at around $3.31 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $6.00 for the next 12 months.
-It is also 58.17% off the consensus price target high of $7.77 offered by 17 analysts, but current levels are 13.33% higher than the price target low of $3.75 for the same period.
+The KGC stock was last observed hovering at around $3.76 in the last trading session, with the day’s gains setting it 0.19% off its average median price target of $6.09 for the next 12 months.
+It is also 49.16% off the consensus price target high of $7.77 offered by 17 analysts, but current levels are -12.86% lower than the price target low of $3.50 for the same period.

 Sponsored

-The stock witnessed a -11.44% gain in the last 1 month and extending the period to 3 months gives it a -20.73%, and is -10.71% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.89% over the week and 5.15% over the month.
+The stock witnessed a 27.01% gain in the last 1 month and extending the period to 3 months gives it a 17.91%, and is 21.54% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.54% over the week and 5.34% over the month.

 Kinross Gold Corporation (KGC) Analyst Forecasts